rtts/debian/README.md

 Yes, it kind of is!
 Except that all that I'm distributing is a bunch of [Ansible](https://docs.ansible.com/ansible/latest/index.html) roles and the installation instructions.
-If for nothing but my own benefit, I would love to one day compile all this into a custom Debian installer.
+Even if for nothing but my own benefit, I would love to one day compile all this into a custom Debian installer.

 ### Why should I use this instead of distribution X?